FredNoonienSingh/FredNoonienSingh/README.md

 ## About me

 I am a german Software Engineer based in Wismar.
-At the moment i am enrolled in a Bootcamp for mobile Frontend Development, where i am learing Kotlin, Swift and Flutter.
+At the moment i am enrolled in a Bootcamp for mobile Frontend Development, where i am learing Kotlin and Swift.

 <br>
 <div align="center">